Configuring Python Projects with INI, TOML, YAML, and ENV files

 [environments] table, preceded by multiple sub-tables.
-By using dot-notation, we're able to create associations of tables, which imply they're different instances of the same element.
+Using dot-notation enables us to create associations of tables, which imply they're different instances of the same element.

-Equally interesting is the concept of "arrays of tables," which what's happening with
+Equally impressive is the concept of "arrays of tables," which what's happening with

 [[testers]].
 Tables in double-brackets are automatically added to an array, where each item in the array is a table with the same name.
 The best way to visualize what's happening here is with the JSON equivalent: